steveloughran/engineering-proposals/refactoring-s3a.md

 # Proposed: Three layers: Two Model, one View, "Operations"

-Move to a model/view world, but with two models: the hierarchial FS view presented by S3Guard + S3, and the lower S3 layer.
+Move to a model/view world, but with two models: the hierarchical FS view presented by S3Guard + S3, and the lower S3 layer.

 The FileSystem API is the view.